 “Webinar software” and other permutations of the phrase see about ~10,000 searches per month and very light competition.

 We decided to begin writing about webinar software and lo and behold, we rank in the top 3 for the term organically nearly all the time.

 There are a some verticals that I’ve frequently found have some SEO opportunity:

 - Businesses with a ton of SKUs: if you have an ecommerce store with hundreds of SKUs, each one is an opportunity to rank for something new.
 You will naturally have a lot of content, just by having so many product pages.

-- Businesses that are in traditionally offline industries, just entering the online space: service industries, urgent care/doctor offices, pet care and a lot more.
+- Businesses that are emerging in search popularity: take for instance, industries just entering the online space — service businesses, urgent care/doctor offices, pet care and a lot more.

-- There are some spaces, like personal finance, credit cards, airline travel, health and wellness and hotels that have been online for a while — it wouldn’t seem there is room for new entrants.
+- Industries with tons of search volume: there are some spaces, like personal finance, credit cards, airline travel, health and wellness and hotels that have been online for a while — it wouldn’t seem there is room for new entrants.
 But every year there are new companies making an SEO splash in these spaces.
-Simply, there is so much search volume for these subjects that even the small guys can capture long tail keyword volume.

 7 SEO tips for the modern marketer